getporter/porter/docs/content/reference/file-formats.md

 | ParameterSet  | 1.0.1          | v1.0.0-alpha.1+  |
 | Installation  | 1.0.0          | v1.0.0-alpha.1+  |

+Sometimes you may want to work with a different version of a resource than what is supported by Porter, especially when migrating from one version of Porter to another.
+The [schema-check] configuration setting allows you to change how Porter behaves when the schemaVersion of a resource doesn't match Porter's supported version.

+[schema-check]: /configuration/#schema-check

 ## Manifest

 The manifest is the porter.yaml file used to build a bundle.